New Mural In Annapolis Across From Courthouse Features Ruth Bader Ginsburg, Thurgood Marshall

 “[Thurgood Marshall] argued right here in Maryland for equality in the educational system,” Huntington said. “[Ruth Bader Ginsburg] was the only Justice to effectively practice those principles since Thurgood Marshall.”

-Huntington said he hopes the mural can educate his community.MORE NEWS: Couple Find Human Foot In West Baltimore Dumpster, Police Say
+Huntington said he hopes the mural can educate his community.MORE NEWS: Former Raven Torrey Smith Leads Kids In Baltimore City Clean-Up Events

 “Art has so many healing powers and it’s just a great, positive force,” he said.